catalystcalifornia/lbripa/README.md

 High-Injury Corridors and Intersections
 * City of Long Beach, Safe Streets Long Beach: A Vision Zero Action Plan (July 2020), 2013-2017, Top 20 High-Injury Pedestrian/Bicycle and Motor Vehicle/Motorcycle Corridors and Intersections.
 Retrieved from https://www.longbeach.gov/globalassets/go-active-lb/media-library/documents/programs/safe-streets-lb-action-plan---final.

+### Data Limitations

+As with all data, the findings and trends seen in this analysis are dependent on the quality and limitations of the data used.
+We strongly encourage readers to consider the limitations of RIPA data when interpreting findings.
+RIPA data are based on officers’ reports, meaning the information attached to each stop is solely based on officer disclosure and perceptions of what occurred during the stop.
+This also includes the officers' perception of the characteristics of the person(s) being stopped, including their age, gender, and race.
+For a full discussion of limitations, please see our [Methodology document](https://github.com/catalystcalifornia/lbripa/blob/main/Methodology_Racial_Bias_LBPD_2023.pdf)

 <p align="right">(<a href="#top">back to top</a>)</p>